LizardioWizardio/SpriteFontGenerator/README.md

 # SpriteFontGenerator
-This script creates individual images of numbers and symbols from a text field in Adobe Photoshop.
+This script generates individual images of numbers and symbols from a text layer in Adobe Photoshop.